dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T962: Everyone deserves fair access to land resources.
+### T962: Everyone has a fundamental right to land.

 |Support|
 |---|